LoftyLoftyLoftyLoftyLofty/sb_nicemice/workbench/claude_sessions/NICEMICE_NPC_HANDOFF.md

   and caused a real bug; see Traps.)
 - `nicemice_npccombat-wandstaff` doesn't dispatch — it assumes a staff.
 Only matters if mice can change weapon class mid-life.
-- Chair-avoidance behaviors return to `nicemice_scriptedCrewMemberBehavior` (the resolver entry point) rather than a concrete behavior, so weapon dispatch re-runs instead of being clobbered.
-Confirmed working; worth re-checking if crew behavior degrades after a chair encounter.
+- Chair-avoidance behaviors return via `nicemice_returnFromAvoid`, which reads the stored `returnBehavior`, so weapon dispatch re-runs instead of being clobbered.
+Confirmed working.
+- The run-away behaviors are still named `nicemice_crew_avoidCaptainsChair_npcRun{Left,Right}` although they are no longer crew-specific and no longer about captain's chairs.
+Renaming means touching both files plus the two constants in `nicemice_npcHooks.lua`.
+- Avoidance fires regardless of combat state, so a guard that wanders near a tagged object mid-fight gets pulled out of its combat tree.
+Not observed causing trouble; gating on `isValidTarget(target)` is the fix if it does.

 ---